The Unspoken Truth About Prostaglandin (Hormone-Based) Lash Serums

 Before deciding about what type of lash serum to use, ask yourself a question:

-Is it worth, considering all permanent side effects, to use prostaglandin serum to achieve longer lashes temporarily?
+Considering all side effects, is it worth using prostaglandin serum to achieve longer lashes temporarily?

-If you are still undecided, below we gathered all side effects of prostaglandin-based serums in comparison to our ADOREYES peptide-based serum.
+If you are still undecided, below, we gathered all side effects of prostaglandin-based serums compared to our ADOREYES peptide-based serum.

 What are the active ingredients?

 PROSTAGLANDIN SERUM: Bimatoprost, sold under the trade name Lumigan among others, is a medication used to treat high pressure inside the eye, including glaucoma.
 During the clinical study, some patients noticed increased length in their lashes, and hence LATISSE came to life as a medicated cosmetic.
 Bimatoprost is believed to prolong the anagen (active growth) phase.
 According to the Latisse website, the exact way it works is unknown.
 The synthetic prostaglandins work similarly.